kr1zzo-FER/Model-Informed-Path-Planning/README.md

 ![GitHub_Action_Linux_CI](https://github.com/AtsushiSakai/PythonRobotics/workflows/Linux_CI/badge.svg)

 ## Project description

-This respository is a part of diploma thesis at the Faculty of Electrical Engineering and Computing, University of Zagreb.
+This repository is a part of the diploma thesis at the Faculty of Electrical Engineering and Computing, University of Zagreb.
 The main goal of the thesis is to develop a model-informed path planning and control for autonomous vessels.
 The project is based on the PythonRobotics repository and it is used for educational purposes only.
  Model-informed path planning consists of the following steps:
 1. Data extraction and processing from OpenStreetMap
 3. Testing of the path planning algorithms from the PythonRobotics repository on the extracted OpenStreetMap data